lindsaykwardell/lindsaykwardell/src/pages/blog/a-song-unsung.md

 ---
 What do you call a song not sung?

-What do you call the breeze not felt?
+What do you call the breeze not felt? <br />

-The rain that never fell?
+The rain that never fell? <br />

-The ocean waves that never crashed against a lonely beach?
+The ocean waves that never crashed against a lonely beach? <br />

-What do you call that which has never come to pass,
+What do you call that which has never come to pass, <br />

-Or never can?
+Or never can? <br />

-What do you call that which cannot be named
+What do you call that which cannot be named <br />

-Because it never was?
+Because it never was? <br />

-Swirling and circling around us, day by day,
+Swirling and circling around us, day by day, <br />

-Worlds without end vanish and decay
+Worlds without end vanish and decay <br />

-Like a drop of water in the sea.
+Like a drop of water in the sea. <br />

-Did they know they even existed?
+Did they know they even existed? <br />

-That they mattered?
+That they mattered? <br />

-When the future dies, does it know?
+When the future dies, does it know? <br />

-Or is its passing soft and silent,
+Or is its passing soft and silent, <br />

-Shrouded and forgotten to even itself?
+Shrouded and forgotten to even itself? <br />

-What do you call a joy not felt?
+What do you call a joy not felt? <br />

-A tear not shed?
+A tear not shed? <br />

-A moment never shared?
+A moment never shared? <br />

 What do you call these things?